Regional Clinic Director

 In 2012, Ms. Bae joined the FirstSteps for Kids, Inc. As an Instructor, she strived to accurately implement intervention strategies and frequently communicated with the clinical team to effectively manage challenging behaviors.
 Soon after, she was promoted to Lead Instructor in 2013 and took on a leadership role, which allowed her greater freedom to develop strategies to help her clients reach their fullest potentials.
 As a Program Manager, she has been working to ensure that each Instructor is providing consistent, behaviorally-sound interventions to the children they serve.

-Ms. Bae is currently completing a Master of Arts in Applied Behavior Analysis with an emphasis in Autism at Ball State University.
+Ms. Bae earned a Master of Arts in Applied Behavior Analysis with an emphasis in Autism at Ball State University.
 She is excited to continue her work with Instructors and assist Program Directors in providing the most effective intervention plans that meet the individual needs of children and families., as well as learning and continuing to grow within this field.

 Jamie Morgan, M.S., BCBA